spotify/heroic/docs/content/_docs/config.md

 #### [jvm](#jvm)

 Communicate directly between multiple JVMs running on the same host.
+This is generally only used for testing purposes.

 ```yaml
 type: jvm